BergQuester/v8tr.github.io/_drafts/2019-02-01-collection-view-cells-dynamic-height.md

     </a>
 </p>

 2\.
 Add a label and pin it to the edges of the cell.
 The good practice is to set title's text to something meaningful, e.g. *"[Title]"*.
+Also center align label text.
 <p align="center">
     <a href="{{ "img/collection-view-cells-dynamic-height/cell-setup-2.png" | absolute_url }}">
         <img src="/img/collection-view-cells-dynamic-height/cell-setup-2.png" alt="Dynamic Collection View Cells Sizing: Step by Step Tutorial"/>